spudtrooper/fexpr/README.md

-Floting point version of expr
+Floating point version of expr